igor-sb/bluprint/docs/source/configuration.rst

 Once loaded with ``load_data_yaml()`` from ``bluprint_conf``, these relative paths are automatically parsed into absolute paths.
 Paths to other files that are stored outside of the project directory, can be added into *data.yaml* and will be loaded as-is.
-For example:
+You can avoid duplicating the paths too, for example:

 .. code-block:: yaml